An interdisciplinary approach preparing graduates to find solutions to society's most pressing social problems

 WITH HELLER PROGRAMS

-- MA in Sustainable International Development and MA in Coexistence and Conflict
+- MA in Sustainable International Development and MA in Conflict Resolution and Coexistence

 - MBA and MA in Sustainable International Development

-- MBA and MS in International Health Policy and Management
+- MBA and MS in Global Health Policy and Management

-- MBA and MA in Coexistence and Conflict
+- MBA and MA in Conflict Resolution and Coexistence

 WITH BRANDEIS PROGRAMS